mbroz2/quarkus-workshop-langchain4j/docs/docs/section-1/step-06.md

 ## Testing the application

 Let's see if everything works as expected.
-==If you stopped the application, restart it with the following command:==
+If you stopped the application, restart it with the following command:

 ```shell
 ./mvnw quarkus:dev